 Visit Santa Maria Della Scala ancient hospital

-First public hospital in Europe at the time, Santa Maria della Scala is located in front of Siena’s cathedral.
-One of the very first hospitals to give shelter to pilgrims, the poor and orphans, much of its expenses were paid through the lands donated by the noble Senese families and by the municipality.
+The first public hospital in Europe at the time, Santa Maria della Scala is located in front of Siena’s cathedral.
+One of the very first hospitals to give shelter to pilgrims, the poor, and the orphans, much of its expenses were paid through the lands donated by the noble Senese families and by the municipality.

-Visiting Santa Maria Della Scala now, you will visit a museum where artworks such as frescoes are on display with chapels and the former working areas including the hospital reception where men and women were divided and sent to their respective areas.
+By visiting Santa Maria Della Scala now, you will see a museum where artworks such as frescoes are on display with chapels and the former working areas including the hospital reception where men and women were divided and sent to their respective areas.

-In one of the four floors of this large complex, a man’s skull will welcome you to a 13th-century church with the somehow disturbing reminder “COME TU SEI FUI ANCOR IO: COM’IO SONO SARAI ANCOR TU”, that translates roughly like this: How you are I was, how I am you will be.
+On one of the four floors of this large complex, a man’s skull will welcome you to a 13th-century church with the somehow disturbing reminder “COME TU SEI FUI ANCOR IO: COM’IO SONO SARAI ANCOR TU”, which translates roughly like this: How you are I was, how I am you will be.